 Platelet rich plasma (PRP) prolotherapy uses the patient’s own blood to concentrate platelets by a factor of 7 to 10× (platelets = growth factors).
 This high concentration of platelets – from 3 to 10 times that of normal blood – can be injected into the damaged areas and catalyze the growth of new soft tissue.
 PRP accelerates the regeneration of injured tissues and enhances tissue healing.
 PRP prolotherapy is good for structures such as the labrum in the shoulder, torn meniscus in the knee, and severe hip arthritis.

-Bone marrow/stem cell prolotherapy is derived from patient stem cells in a relatively new process.
-One type of stem cell found in the bone marrow is the mesenchymalstem cell.
+Bone marrow/cellular regeneration is derived from patient cells in a relatively new process.
+One type of cell found in the bone marrow is the mesenchymalstem cell.
 These immature cells can become tissues such as cartilage, bone, and ligaments.
-Typically the tissue stimulated with bone marrow stem cells is articular cartilage, but it can also proliferate soft-tissue structures such as ligament and tendons.
+Typically the tissue stimulated with bone marrow cells is articular cartilage, but it can also proliferate soft-tissue structures such as ligament and tendons.
 Indications for using bone marrow prolotherapy include severe osteoarthritis, certaintypes of tears, and cartilage regeneration typically inseverely degenerated joints such as the knees and hips.
 All three techniques of prolotherapy acceleratethe fibroblastic proliferation through cell growth, proteosynthesis, reparation, the remodeling of tissues, and chondrocyte proliferation.
 This amplifies the body’s own repair process and accelerates healing and repairs damaged tissue.

 Prolotherapy is a successful nonsurgical technique that helps the body heal itself.
 It works well on all medical conditions that result in painful joints, is minimally invasive with very little recovery time, and is tolerated well by patients of all ages.
 Prolotherapy first … surgery last.